GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

-Paul caused the Corinthian believers sorrow by his previous letter (i.e. 1 Corinthians).
+Paul caused the Corinthian believers sorrow by his previous letter (that is, the epistle of 1 Corinthians).
 Why did his epistle cause them sorrow?
-Because it identified their sins and corrected them; he urged them to repent and even insisted they expel an unrepentant fornicator.
+Because it identified their sins and corrected them; he urged them to repent and even insisted that they expel an unrepentant fornicator.
 All this is detailed above.
 Paul didn’t regret what he said because it made them sorrowful and this led to their repentance.
 This shows, by the way, that the Corinthians repented in response to Paul’s confrontation in his first letter; and this is why none of them were expelled.
 Thankfully, even the man who was expelled repented and thus Paul urged them to allow him back into their fold (2 Corinthians 2:6-8).

 I change my way of thinking so that my life lines up with what is true.
 I repent every day and it’s wonderful.